kombucha-js/react-rerenderers/README.md

 ```

 With **React-Rerenderers.js**, you do not need [Lifting Up][lifting-state-up]
 and [Drilling Properties][prop-drilling] anymore.

-See the following example.
+See the following example:

 [Example No.3](https://codesandbox.io/s/rerenderers-example-no-03-modifying-a-vaue-from-a-remote-location-cc8rdd?file=/src/AppView.js)